Ceyron/apebench/docs/arguments.md

 Must be a configuration string that matches an entry of the [`apebench.components.architecture_dict`][].
-For example, `"Conv;34;10;relu"` yields a feedforward convolutional neural netork with `34` hidden channels over `10` hidden layers, with ReLU activation functions.
+For example, `"Conv;34;10;relu"` yields a feedforward convolutional neural netork with `34` hidden channels over `10` hidden layers, with ReLU activation function.

 !!! tip